Understanding API Sales

 Customer details are updated and a new record is not created.

-Existing PBJ Instance Customers Buying Through Oz Lotteries:
+Existing JLP Instance Customers Buying Through Oz Lotteries:

 Scenario:

-A sale is made through Oz Lotteries and the customer already exists in the PBJ instance due to a previous PBJ purchase and has the same contact details.
+A sale is made through Oz Lotteries and the customer already exists in the JLP instance due to a previous JLP purchase and has the same contact details.

 Answer: